Ask Slashdot: What's The Most Useful 'Nerd Watch' Today?

 Pornhub?

+Yeah, that's what I thought, too--your title says it all.
+For me, Big Bang Theory serves as an adequate weekly dose.

-I don't need or use a watch (Score:3)
+I don't need or use a watch (Score:5, Insightful)

 With having a cellphone, I haven't bothered to buy a watch in about 2 decades.